Arjuna won Draupadi at the Swayamvara

 ~HINDU EPIC OF MAHABHARAT~

-The other day while talking on the phone with an old friend, the subject came up about husbands.
+The other day while talking on the phone with an old friend, the subject came up with “husbands”.
 And when I say husbands I mean it in the plural sense of more than one.
 Well anyway, this friend of mine had never married and so asked me what it’s like to have a husband.
 So I shared my thoughts and views and the next thing she said was “Imagine if you had two husbands instead of one.”
 So I asked her if she wanted two husbands.
-She laughed and said she would only if her luck changes in finding the first one and if he would agree to allow her have the second one.
+She laughed and said she would only if her luck changes in finding the first one and if he would agree to allow her to have the second one.
 I laughed and laughed.

-So that conversation led my mind to thinking about a past incident and the reason I remember it so well is because it happened around the same time when my husband and I were newlyweds.
+So that conversation led my mind to think about a past incident and the reason I remember it so well is because it happened around the same time when my husband and I were newlyweds.

-What happened is my husbands close friend was very flirtatious with me behind my husbands back and asked me to marry him in which I felt was kind of odd being that he knew I was already married.
+What happened is my husband’s close friend was very flirtatious with me behind my husband’s back and asked me to marry him in which I felt was kind of odd being that he knew I was already married.
 His desire for this to happen led him to openly ask my husband about doing it.
 Well to make a long story short, I didn’t feel I could handle something like that with being a newlywed and my husband and I were so deeply in love.
-Plus the fact that I had old fashioned traditional christian values and views about marriage relationships.
+Plus the fact that I had old fashioned traditional Christian values and views about marriage relationships.
 It was my belief that I could only have and marry one man for life.

-After our conversation a few days ago I began to do some research on the topic and found the definition of a woman having one or more husband’s is called polyandry.
+After our conversation a few days ago I began to do some research on the topic and found the definition of a woman having one or more husbands is called polyandry.
 I never heard of that word in my life.
 So that lets you know where my head is.
 LOL!